actualbudget/actual/docs/budgeting/rules/index.md

 Actions can set the following fields:

+- category
 - payee
 - notes
+- cleared
+- account
 - date
 - amount

-- category
-- account
-- cleared
+Actions can also prepend or append text to the `notes` field.

 ## Automatic rules